 WHY REQUEST PARTICIPATION?

-By coming to Chicago, or joining the process at subsequent meetings, you will help create a viable alternative to creepy advertising tracking, leaky security, scattered and inaccurate identity management . . . to a world dominated by proprietary algorithms and competitive silos . . . and government regulation that is misinformed and too late.
+By joining the process at subsequent meetings, you will help create a viable alternative to creepy advertising tracking, leaky security, scattered and inaccurate identity management . . . to a world dominated by proprietary algorithms and competitive silos . . . and government regulation that is misinformed and too late.